 In other words, the image quality is vastly superior, with everything appearing much sharper.

-However, you might need to upgrade your current set-up to watch in 4K.
-You'll need a 4K-compatible TV, and the Sky Q Silver box (the standard Sky Q box doesn't support 4K).
+You might need to upgrade your current set-up to watch in 4K, however.
+To watch 4K channels, you'll need a 4K-compatible TV and the Sky Q Silver box.
+The standard Sky Q box doesn't support 4K.

 Sky has had Multiroom capabilities for a number of years now, but Fluid Viewing takes it a step further.
-Whereas Multiroom just let you watch the live Sky feed in another room, Fluid Viewing lets you watch recordings too.
+Whereas Multiroom just lets you watch the live Sky feed in another room, Fluid Viewing lets you watch recordings, too.

 It also works on tablets and smartphones thanks to the new app.

 Keen to know more about Sky Q?
-Read on our Sky Q hands on review.
+Read our Sky Q hands on review.

-All this is made possible by a fresh set of TV set top boxes, a rethought remote control and the use of cables in your walls to transfer TV around your home.
+All this is made possible by a fresh set of TV set-top boxes, a redesigned remote control and the use of cables in your walls to transfer TV around your home.

 Sky Q and Sky Q Silver

-Sky Q is the name Sky gives to its new range of set-top boxes.
+Sky Q is the name Sky gave its new range of set-top boxes.
 You can choose between the Sky Q Silver and the standard Sky Q.

-Sky Q Silver is the higher-end of the two, and hence more expensive.
+Sky Q Silver is the higher-end of the two, hence more expensive.

 The standard Sky Q box has 1TB of storage (or 175 hours of HD TV), can record three channels while you watch a fourth, and can stream to one tablet.